 Students receiving financial aid assistance or third party funding for supplies may have their funds sent directly to the school.
-MUD will issue a Student Materials Card for purchase of supplies at the MUD shop.
-If a student requires a refund check, he or she should visit the Administrative Office and fill out a Refund Request form.
-If an unclaimed refund remains on the student's account at the time of his or her graduation, a refund check will automatically be issued to the appropriate party in order to close the student's account.
+As applicable, MUD will credit the student's kit charges as paid and the student can pick up their kit within one week of the start of class when the kit becomes available in the MUD Studio.
+If a student wishes to receive a check for supplies when funds have been paid directly to the school, he or she should visit the Administrative Office and fill out a Refund Request form.
+Authorization may be required from the third party who paid for the supplies.
+If an unclaimed credit remains on the student's account at the time of their graduation, a refund check will be issued to the appropriate party in order to close the student's account.